 144:28:46 Scott: Okay.
 (Pause) I'll get your bag.
 (Long Pause)

 [Dave hops sideways to his left to get out of the way while Jim moves in to sample the trench.
 Because they are on about the same level, Dave is able to get the bag low enough that Jim can easily pour in a scoopful of soil from the bottom of the trench]144:29:14 Irwin: Another scoop?

 144:29:15 Scott: Yeah.
 Two for one.
 (Pause as Jim pours another scoopful into the bag) Okay; that's good.

 144:29:27 Irwin: Okay; I'll get the SESC out...

 144:29:28 Scott: No, listen.
 Hey, Joe, listen; we're going to go over to this fresher crater, we hope.
 Maybe we ought to get it there rather ...Unless you really need it here.
 Because there's the little trip back to the Rover.

-[As Dave sealed the sample bag, he turned toward the west to look at the "fresher crater".]144:29:45 Allen: Dave, that's affirm.
+[As Dave sealed the sample bag, he turned toward the west to look at the "fresher crater".
+The sample is 15260, consisting of 610 grams of soil.]144:29:45 Allen: Dave, that's affirm.
 You will be moving over towards the fresher crater, and stand by, I'll get another reading on your core tube.
 Copy, you've gotten the SESC out of the bottom of the trench now.

 144:29:57 Scott: Oh; no, no, no, no. We haven't, Joe, you missed it.
 166 (is) the bag.
 We didn't get the SESC...